jandelgado/rabtap/README.md

 When your brokers topology is complex, the output of the `info` command can become very bloated.
 The `--filter` helps you to narrow output to the desired information.
-The same filtering can be applied to the `tap` and `sub` commands to filter only wanted messages.
+The same filtering mechanism can be applied to the `tap` and `sub` commands to filter only messages of interest.

 #### Filtering expressions

-A filtering expression is a function that evaluates to `true` or `false` (i.e. a *predicate*).
-Rabtap allows the specification of predicates to be applied when printing queues using the `info` command.
-The output will only proceed if the predicate evaluates to `true`.
+A filtering expression is a function that evaluates to `true` or `false` (i.e. a _predicate_).
+When a filter is used, output will be supressed, if the predicate evalautes to `false`.

 Rabtap uses [Expr](https://expr-lang.org/) to evaluate predicates.
 This allows for complex expressions.
 See the [official expr-lang